Scott Curtis (American football)

-Alston Scott Curtis (born December 26, 1964) is an American former professional football linebacker who played in the National Football League (NFL) for three seasons.
-He played college football at New Hampshire.
+Alston Scott Curtis (born December 26, 1964) is an American former professional football player who was a linebacker in the National Football League (NFL) for three seasons.
+He played college football for the New Hampshire Wildcats.

 Professional career

 Curtis signed with the Philadelphia Eagles as an undrafted free agent following the 1988 NFL draft.
 He saw the field in all 16 games that season.
 He played the next two seasons with the Denver Broncos, seeing action in 25 games and starting in one.
 Curtis played in Super Bowl XXIV against the San Francisco 49ers.